RoyRobb/Java_Console_Applications/README.md

 ✔ **Reverse a String:** Console application that reverses a given string.

-**Word Count:** Write a program that counts the number of words in a given string.
+✔ **Word Counter:** Console application that counts the number of words in a given string.

 **Fibonacci Sequence:** Write a program that generates the Fibonacci sequence up to a given number.